Orbital eccentricity: Definition

 where ε is the specific orbital energy (total energy divided by the reduced mass), μ the standard gravitational parameter based on the total mass, and h the specific relative angular momentum (angular momentum divided by the reduced mass).

-For values of e from 0 to 1 the orbit's shape is an increasingly elongated (or flatter) ellipse; for values of e from 1 to infinity the orbit is a hyperbola branch making a total turn of 2 arccsc(e), decreasing from 180 to 0 degrees.
+For the hyperbolic case, (when $1 < e < \infty$) the hyperbola branch makes a total turn of 2 arccsc(e), decreasing from 180 to 0 degrees.
 Here, the total turn is analogous to turning number, but for open curves (an angle covered by velocity vector).
-The limit case between an ellipse and a hyperbola, when e equals 1, is parabola.